andres81/Model_of_the_Psyche/case-files/bullying-at-work-and-in-education/README.md

-Because any employee, knowledgeable of the above-mentioned regarding Sartre, to the level of being allowed to teach philosophy, no one can convince the author, that there is any legitimate reason one can think of, the university can hide behind, that relieves it of its duty to protect the students of said university.
+Because any employee, knowledgeable of the above-mentioned regarding Sartre, to the level of being allowed to teach philosophy, no one can convince the author, that there is any legitimate reason one can think of, the university can hide behind the fact of ignorance regarding the necessity of moral systems, that relieves it of its duty to protect the students of said university, by way of moral systems.
 Paying money, to an external organisation, in itself communicates trust in that organisation, that allow students to legitimately believe that the university extends the policy of protection to that organisation.